Azure/bicep/docs/experimental/jsonrpc-command.md

 # Using the `jsonrpc` command (Experimental!)

 ## What is it?
-The `jsonrpc` command allows you to run the Bicep CLI in a JSONRPC server mode.
+The `jsonrpc` command allows you to run the Bicep CLI with a JSONRPC interface that you can connect to.
 This is useful for invoking the CLI programatically to consume structured output, and to avoid cold-start delays when compiling multiple files.

 This makes it possible to build libraries which interact with Bicep files programatically in non-.NET languages.